How to Recover from Any Injury: The Ultimate 5-Step Injury Recovery Guide

 Or more accurately, separates the people who remain strong and vital throughout their life… from those who are plagued by injuries.

 The sad reality is that once you injure yourself, your body is different.
+The tissues have been permanently altered.

 And all those little injuries add up.
 Especially the ones that are RE-injuries of previous ones.